Belle of Louisville: Idlewild

 Originally named Idlewild, the Belle of Louisville was built by James Rees & Sons Company in Pittsburgh, Pennsylvania, for the West Memphis Packet Company in 1914.
 She initially operated as a passenger ferry between Memphis, Tennessee, and West Memphis, Arkansas.
 She also hauled cargo such as cotton, lumber, and grain.
 She then came to Louisville in 1931 and ran trips between the Fontaine Ferry amusement park near downtown Louisville and Rose Island, a resort about 14 mi upriver from Louisville.
 From 1934 through World War II, Idlewild operated a regular excursion schedule.
 During this time she was outfitted with special equipment to push oil barges along the river.
 She also served as a floating USO nightclub for troops stationed at military bases along the Mississippi River.

 Avalon

-In 1947, Idelwild was sold to J. Herod Gorsage in Cincinnati and renamed Avalon, honoring the death-bed wish of her long-time captain, Master Ben Winters.
+In 1947, Idlewild was sold to J. Herod Gorsage in Cincinnati and renamed Avalon, honoring the death-bed wish of her long-time captain, Master Ben Winters.
 Over the next few years, Avalon visited ports all along the Mississippi, Missouri, St. Croix, Illinois, Kanawha, Ohio, and Cumberland Rivers.
 Her many stops included Omaha, Nebraska; Stillwater, Minnesota; Montgomery, West Virginia; and Nashville, Tennessee.

 While river technology played an integral role in Louisville during the early 19th century, that relationship declined as railways and roads began to dominate the riverfront.
 Avalon fell into disrepair.
 Then, in 1962 Jefferson County Judge Marlow Cook purchased the steamboat for $34,000 in hopes of reconnecting the city's people to the waterfront.
 Soon, the city re-christened her the Belle of Louisville.
 The steamboat's purchase played a crucial role in restoring Waterfront Park along with Louisville's relationship to the Ohio River.